-If you’re going back to college after dropping out, this checklist will show you how to get ready to go back.
+If you’re going back to college after dropping out, this checklist will show you how to get ready to go back to college.

 - Investigate your options, including conducting online research, talking to others who’ve gone back to college, and meeting with admissions counselors.